paymennt/docs/community/2-account-management/6-faq.md

 ## When will the change of plan become effective?

 For downgrades, the change of plan will become effective at the start of your next billing cycle.

 For upgrades, the change of plan will become effective immediately, and you will be charged the pro-rata fee for the remaining billing cycle.

 ## Can I get a refund for the yearly plan?

 Unfortunately, refunds are not available during your yearly plan.
-Once committed, you are expected to fulfill the terms of the plan for its entirety."
+Once committed, you are expected to fulfill the terms of the plan for its entirety.